OpenNT 4.5 revisited

 No mixing drivers!

 I installed the infamous pair Word & Excel.
 Despite Word 1.1a demanding at least Windows 2.11, it appears to run okay.
 Excel 2.1d loaded without complaining.
-There isn’t very much convential memory for either, but they both can use expanded memory, which the hypervisor can create and share out without any emm386 or any equivalent driver.
+There isn’t very much conventional memory for either, but they both can use expanded memory, which the hypervisor can create and share out without any emm386 or any equivalent driver.
 I can only imagine the incompatibles of trying to balance these drivers at the time, and how much the coming DPMI specification was needed.

 Memory trouble in Windows 2.x